mmuratarat/mmuratarat.github.io/_pages/faq.md

   $$

   It is difficult to compare two models with low precision and high recall or vice versa.
 So, in order to make them comparable, we use F1 Score.
 F1 Score helps to measure Recall and Precision at the same time.

+* **ROC curves and AUC**: ROC curves are two-dimensional graphs in which true positive rate (TPR) is plotted on the Y axis and false positive rate (FPR) is plotted on the X axis.
+An ROC graph depicts relative tradeoffs between benefits (true positives, sensitivity) and costs (false positives, 1-specificity) (any increase in sensitivity will be accompanied by a decrease in specificity).
+It is a performance measurement (evaluation metric) for classification problems that consider all possible classification threshold settings.

+AUC is computed as area under this curve

 #### What are the assumptions required for linear regression?